teshu2you/Meanvon/README.md

 # Meanvon
 meavon is a self-hosted integrated AI tool that can generate all kinds of pictures and videos.
 You can run it on your own computer, not to need to rely on high-perform GPU cloud servers. just start with 4GB GPU RAM.

-Based on the following libs --
+# Based on the following Github:
-# Github
+1. 📚 Fooocus
+2. 📚 Fooocus-MRE
+3. 📚 Fooocus-API
-📚 Fooocus 📚 Fooocus-MRE 📚 Fooocus-API 📚 RuinedFooocus
+4. 📚 RuinedFooocus
+5. 📚 stable-diffusion-webui
-📚 stable-diffusion-webui 📚 stable-diffusion-webui-forge
+6. 📚 stable-diffusion-webui-forge
-📚 ComfyUI
+7. 📚 ComfyUI
-📚 biniou
+8. 📚 biniou

 # Updates
 - 2024.03.27